kirillkovalenko/nssm/README.txt

 Building NSSM from source
 -------------------------
-NSSM is known to compile with Visual Studio 6, Visual Studio 2005 and Visual Studio 2008.
+NSSM is known to compile with Visual Studio 2008.
+Older Visual Studio releases may or may not work.

 NSSM will also compile with Visual Studio 2010 but the resulting executable will not run on versions of Windows older than XP SP2.
+If you require compatiblity with older Windows releases you should change the Platform Toolset to v90 in the General section of the project's Configuration Properties.

 Credits